LP-CDF/AMi_Image_Analysis/README.md

 Note: a pip requirement file is available for easy install of dependencies.

 Known issues:
-* On Raspbian AutoMARCO does not work with regular PyPi tensorflow package (see INSTALL.md).
+* On Raspbian AutoMARCO does not work with regular PyPi tensorflow package (see INSTALL.txt).
-* If your graphics card is CUDA capable but with Cuda capability < 6, you must install tensorflow 1.14.0
 * If your CPU does not support AVX instruction sets (CPU before SandyBridge), you will need to find a tensorflow with the correct building options (have a look [here](https://github.com/yaroslavvb/tensorflow-community-wheels/issues))

 ## Citation